ganlvtech/blueking-django-startup-project/README.md

         os.environ.setdefault("DJANGO_SETTINGS_MODULE", "settings")

-4. Change `settings.py` `mysite` to `yoursite`

-        from mysite.settings import *

-5. Run server
+4. Run server

         python manage.py migrate
         python manage.py runserver

-6. You don't need to install `MySQL-python` locally.
+5. You don't need to install `MySQL-python` locally.
 Try `PyMySQL`, which can be easily installed with pip.

         pip install PyMySQL

-7. If you need to install some other packages with pip on the server, just add them to `requirements.txt`.
+6. If you need to install some other packages with pip on the server, just add them to `requirements.txt`.
 The auto deploy script will do `pip install -r requirements.txt` before running the application.

-8. You must put static files under `/static/` and upload `/static/` to the server.
+7. You must put static files under `/static/` and upload `/static/` to the server.
 Put them under each app's `static/` dir and only use it in development environment.
 And use `collectstatic` to move static files of each apps to `/static/` dir.

         python manage.py collectstatic